Astronomy in the Park at Oak Grove Regional Park

 Deep sky Object: Perseus Double Cluster

-The Moon, Venus.
-Mars, Orion Nebula, The Pleiades
+The Moon, Venus Jupiter, Orion Nebula, The Pleiades

 Deep sky Object: Perseus Double Cluster